Surrender Your Love

-"Surrender Your Love" is a song recorded by British house music group Nightcrawlers, released in May 1995 as the second single from their only album, Lets Push It (1995).
-Produced by American DJ and record producer MK, the song is co-written by him with John Reid and was released shortly after the previous single, "Push the Feeling On" (in France, it entered the top-50 only three weeks after "Push the Feeling On").
+"Surrender Your Love" is a song recorded by British house music group Nightcrawlers, released in May 1995 by Final Vinyl and Arista Records as the second single from their only album, Lets Push It (1995).
+Produced by American DJ and record producer MK, the song is co-written by him with John Reid and was released shortly after the previous single, "Push the Feeling On".
 It became a hit in various countries, such as the UK, Finland, France and the Netherlands, where it reached the top 10.
 On the Eurochart Hot 100, it peaked at number 19 in June 1995.
 Outside Europe, the song was successful in Israel, peaking at number eight.

 Composition

 "Surrender Your Love" is very similar in sound to "Push the Feeling On" (structure, house music sonorities, vocals), and sees singer Reid returning to a more traditional verse-chorus construction.
 The chorus is made out of editing syllables from the actual verses, and goes like "(Sa)-ying We Have Got/Feeling/..ying We Have/Wanna Stay".
 This is the typical remixing style of MK.